Chrysler minivans: Sixth generation (2017–present)

 The sixth generation of the Chrysler minivan was introduced for 2017, debuting at the 2016 North American International Auto Show.
 Designated the RU platform, the new design shared the CUSW (Fiat D-Evo) platform with the Chrysler 200.
 Along with the first 9-speed automatic transmission offered in a minivan, the new design offered the first plug-in hybrid powertrain for the segment (as an option, along with the first CVT in a Chrysler minivan).

 Chrysler underwent a series of branding changes for the new generation, as the revived Pacifica nameplate replaced the Town & Country.
 The new design was sold only by Chrysler, as Dodge continued to market the fifth-generation Grand Caravan through 2020.
-For the first time since 1987, Chrysler did not market its minivans outside of North America, leading to the discontinuation of the exported Chrysler Grand Voyager (sold and marketed as the Lancia Voyager in Continental Europe and as the Chrysler Town & Country in Latin America and the Philippines), as the RU-generation Chrysler minivan family (Chrysler Pacifica, entry-level Chrysler Voyager for the United States, and the entry-level Chrysler Grand Caravan for Canada) is sold exclusively in the United States and Canada, unlike its predecessors which were sold worldwide.
+For the first time since 1987, Chrysler did not market its minivans outside of North America.
+As a result, Chrysler withdrew its minivan lines from Europe, Oceania, Asia, and Africa (leading to the discontinuation of the Chrysler Grand Voyager in Eastern Europe, The Middle East, China, South Korea, Singapore, Australia, New Zealand, South Africa, United Kingdom, Ireland, Malta, and Cyprus and the discontinuation of the Lancia Voyager in Continental Europe) and from Latin America and The Philippines (as it discontinued the Chrysler Town & Country).
+Initially sold as the Chrysler Pacifica in the United States and Canada, entry-level trims were later reintroduced as the Chrysler Voyager (United States) and the Chrysler Grand Caravan (Canada).

 For 2020, Chrysler reintroduced the Chrysler Voyager nameplate in the United States (last seen in 2003), replacing the two lowest trims of the Pacifica and introducing a version specifically for fleet sale.
 An AWD system returned late in the model year as an option.